 There’s no reason to take a chance with carbon monoxide poisoning.

-Here are several things you can do to keep your house safe:
+Here are several things you can take to keep your house safe:

-- Every home with at least one natural gas appliance, connected garage or fireplace needs to have a carbon monoxide detector.
-It’s necessary to have a sensor on all levels of your home, in addition to the basement and garage.
-You also should have one installed inside or outside of every bedroom.
-Aren’t using a carbon monoxide detector in your residence?
+- Every home with at least one gas appliance, adjoined garage or fireplace requires a carbon monoxide system.
+It’s necessary to have a sensor on each level of your home, on top of the basement and garage.
+You also should have one installed inside or outside of all bedrooms.
+Don’t use a carbon monoxide detector in your house?

-Call Peachtree Service Experts Heating & Air Conditioning at 678-235-9699 to get one.
-Ask our Experts about our reasonable Wi-Fi carbon monoxide detectors.
+Call Peachtree Service Experts at 678-235-9699 to get one.
+Ask our Experts about our affordable Wi-Fi carbon monoxide detectors.

-- If you presently use a carbon monoxide alarm, consistently test or replace the batteries.
-You should check batteries every 90 days, and replace the alarm every three to five years.
+- If you presently use a carbon monoxide alarm, consistently look at or replace the batteries.
+You should look at batteries every season, and get a new alarm every three to five years.

-- If your carbon monoxide alarm sounds, exit your home right away and call 911.
+- If your carbon monoxide alarm sounds, exit your home without delay and call 911.

-Protect Your Loved Ones with Help from Peachtree Service Experts Heating & Air Conditioning
+Protect Your Loved Ones with Assistance from Peachtree Service Experts

-Carbon monoxide doesn’t have to be terrifying, and with the right precautions your house can be safe from the toxic gas.
-Take the precautions and call Peachtree Service Experts Heating & Air Conditioning at 678-235-9699 to learn more.
+Carbon monoxide doesn’t have to be terrifying, and with the proper steps your house can be safe from the toxic gas.
+Take the precautions and call Service Experts at 678-235-9699 to learn more.